mdn/content/files/en-us/web/css/css_animations/tips/index.md

 ## Waiting for an animation to complete before stopping

-In the previous example if the run button is clicked before the animation is completed, then the current animation is stopped abruptly and the next animation starts from the start.
-If instead, you'd like the current animation to be complete before starting a new one then we need to check if any animation is still running on the element before accepting a new play request.
+In the previous example, if the run button is clicked before the animation is completed, the current animation will abruptly stop and the animation restarts from the `0%` or `from` starting keyframe.
+If you would like the current animation iteration to be complete before starting a new one, we can disable the `run` button while the animation is running, reenabling it based on the `animationend` event.
+Alternatively, if we want to enable multiple iterations of the animation, we can check to see if an animation is running on the element and increment the `animation-iteration` count for each button click while the animation is running.

 The following demo shows how you'd achieve this.
 You'll have to do the following modification to the same code: